allanxp4/maps-fs/README.md

 # maps-fs
-Use Google Maps as your in-game map.
+Use Google Maps as your in-game map on Flight Simulator 2020.
 Created this because of the limitations of the in-game map for remote areas (and the map is overall incomplete).

 ![Example Image](https://i.imgur.com/gAZd3Bs.jpg)